 Early Indian Interventions Were Effective.

-In India, infection rates peaked at roughly 100,000 new cases per week in September.
+In India, infection rates peaked at roughly 100,000 new cases per week in September, overwhelming their occupational health professionals.
 After that, their restrictions were effective in stemming the flow of infections.
 India’s early response to COVID-19 was even more effective than the US response.
 However, with the significant reductions in infections, India rolled back many of their restrictions towards the start of 2021.
 Public adherence to COVID restrictions dropped sharply.
 India does not have widespread COVID vaccination, and currently, only 3.4% of the population is fully vaccinated.

 But Indian COVID Regulations Were Rolled Back too Soon.